Sergeant William Clive Crosby, 436860 (MIA / KIA, BR) Auckland, NZ

 Built by Vought.
 Constructors Number 6269.
-US Navy Bureau Number 57446.
-Disassembled and loaded as cargo aboard USS Castle Pinkney and departed the United States on August 29, 1944.
+Delivered to the U. S. Navy (USN) as F4U-1D Corsair bureau number 57446.
+Disassembled and loaded as cargo aboard USS Castle Pinkney.
+On August 29, 1944 departed the United States as part of defense aid to New Zealand.

-Assigned to the Royal New Zealand Air Force (RNZAF ) serial number NZ5473.
-Reassembled in Espiritu Santo by Unit 60 on September 16, 1944 and remained on the island for the remainder of the year.
+Assigned to the Royal New Zealand Air Force (RNZAF) as Corsair serial number NZ5473.
+Reassembled on Espiritu Santo by Unit 60 on September 16, 1944 and remained for the remainder of the year.

-During January 1945, ferried from Espiritu Santo to Henderson Field on Guadalcanal and assigned to 17 Squadron as a reserve aircraft.
+During January 1945, flown from Espiritu Santo northward to Henderson Field on Guadalcanal and assigned to 17 Squadron as a reserve aircraft.
 Next, assigned to 14 Squadron on January 14, 1945.
-During April 1945, assigned to 24 Squadron.
+During April 1945, assigned to 24 Squadron operating from Bougainville.

 Recovery of Remains

-Postwar, his remains were recovered from as an unknown before being identified as Crosby.
+Postwar, his remains were recovered as an unknown before being identified as Crosby.